 Not many could imagine in 1999 that Pokemon cards would one day be worth a lot of money.
 However over two decades later, rare items from the TCG have absolutely skyrocketed in value.

-From special tournament prizes, to shadowless 1st Edition monsters from the base set, here are the top five rarest and most expensive collectibles on the market today.
+From special tournament prizes to shadowless 1st Edition monsters from the Base Set, here are the seven rarest and most expensive collectibles on the market today.

 Before we jump into it, it should be noted that top lists are almost always up for debate.
-A card’s value can be determined by the highest its ever sold at auction, or what it sells for on average.
+A card’s value can be determined by the highest it’s ever sold at auction, or what it sells for on average.
 Prices also wildly fluctuate with the market, and are largely dependent on the item’s grading and condition.
+Our list is based on what the collectible has sold for in latest auctions, and its position will be updated if it sells for less.

 A bit of an oddity, the rare promo card dawns the artwork of none other than the CEO and President of the Pokemon Company Tsunekazu Ishihara.
 According to interviews, the card was actually given out to each employee at the executive’s birthday in 2017.